 Fall is an ideal time to visit France, in part because the trees are decked out in spectacular autumn colors.
 As if France wasn't charming enough, seeing this country's cities and villages blazing with bright red, yellow, and orange is breathtaking.
 Fall is also the grape harvest season, and there are many festivals and activities around the country when the grapes are brought in and the process of making the wine begins.

 While you can find colorful autumn leaves across France, there are some choice places where you’re guaranteed a good show.
-Of course, it will depend on the weather and whether the summer has been particularly hot or cold or rainy, but pitch your vacation around the end of September and the beginning of October and you'll see some glorious sights.
+Of course, it will depend on the weather and if the summer has been particularly hot or cold or rainy, but arrange your vacation around the end of September and the beginning of October and you'll see some glorious sights.
 Many of the cities have wonderful parks and gardens where the leaves turn sooner than in the countryside.